dcrapis/oceandao-wiki/Home.md

 1. Review projects at [Ocean Discourse](https://port.oceanprotocol.com/c/oceandao/56
 1. Ask questions in [OceanDAO Discord](https://discord.gg/uvyQFWGBn8) and [OceanDAO Town Halls](OceanDAO-Town-Hall)
 1. Vote on projects to choose winners in [Ocean Shapshot](https://vote.oceanprotocol.com/)

+## Further resources

+* "Introducing OceanDAO", Ocean blog, Nov 30, 2020 [link FIXME]
+* "The Web3 Sustainability Loop (OceanDAO context)", Ocean blog, Sep 1, 2020, [[link]](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e)

+## What's This Wiki?

+It has the links and up-to-date information you need, to participate as a project team member or as a community curator.
+Being a wiki enables rapid update cycles, changeable by everyone to improve it.